Does Kratom Interact With Quercetin (Quercetin Bromelain)?

 It promotes sensations of pleasure and vitality while also reducing anxiety and malaise.
 It lasts a surprising amount of time and delivers pain alleviation, increased concentration, and a better overall mood.

 There may be a moderate level of interaction between kratom and quercetin.
-Quercetin lowers blood pressure while kratom raises it at high dosages; hence their interaction is considered antagonistic.
-As a result, combining them could counteract each other’s effects.
+Quercetin lowers blood pressure while kratom raises it; hence, combining them could counteract each other’s effects.

 Never start taking these medications without first consulting your prescribing physician.